decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

     //
     // (undocumented)
     NFTShape: ComponentDefinition<ISchema<PBNFTShape>, PBNFTShape>;
-    const // Warning: (ae-forgotten-export) The symbol "PBOnPointerDown" needs to be exported by the entry point index.d.ts
+    const // Warning: (ae-forgotten-export) The symbol "PBPlaneShape" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)
-    OnPointerDown: ComponentDefinition<ISchema<PBOnPointerDown>, PBOnPointerDown>;
+    PlaneShape: ComponentDefinition<ISchema<PBPlaneShape>, PBPlaneShape>;
-    const // Warning: (ae-forgotten-export) The symbol "PBOnPointerUp" needs to be exported by the entry point index.d.ts
+    const // Warning: (ae-forgotten-export) The symbol "PBPointerEvents" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)
-    OnPointerUp: ComponentDefinition<ISchema<PBOnPointerUp>, PBOnPointerUp>;
-    const // Warning: (ae-forgotten-export) The symbol "PBPlaneShape" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    PlaneShape: ComponentDefinition<ISchema<PBPlaneShape>, PBPlaneShape>;
+    PointerEvents: ComponentDefinition<ISchema<PBPointerEvents>, PBPointerEvents>;
     const // Warning: (ae-forgotten-export) The symbol "PBPointerEventsResult" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)